Graduate Private Loans

 - Borrowing Limits

 - Federal Direct Graduate PLUS vs. Private Education Loans

 - Other Lenders

 Columbia makes no representations, warranties or guarantees that the financing options presented in this site are the most attractive terms available to any particular student.
 In addition, please note that Columbia University is not a lender and is not engaged in rendering legal, accounting, financial planning, or other professional services.
 Any agreements entered into with the providers whose products are included in this site will exist solely between the provider and the student, and Columbia assumes no obligation or liability in connection with any such agreements.
 We recommend that you consult with your own expert advisers before making educational financing decisions.
-In addition, please read the lender disclosure for AY 2013-2014 in relation to the lenders presented in this site.
+In addition, please read the lender disclosure for AY 2014-2015 and for AY2015-2016 in relation to the lenders presented in this site.
 Students and parents have the right and ability to select the education loan provider of their choice, are not required to use any of these suggested lenders and will suffer no penalty for choosing a lender that is not included as a suggested lender.
 PLEASE NOTE: The terms and conditions of federal student loans or assistance may be more favorable or beneficial than the terms and conditions of private education loans.

 Generally, you must:

 - Be a graduate or professional student, or be pursuing post-baccalaureate training or a post-baccalaureate certificate at Columbia University, registered at least part-time

 - Have a valid U.S. Social Security Number

 - Be a U.S. citizen or U.S. permanent resident (International students may be eligible for a private loan with a creditworthy U.S. citizen or U.S. permanent resident